Georg Hornstein

-Georg Hornstein (8 December 1900 in Berlin – 3 September 1942 at the Buchenwald concentration camp) was a German-Jewish Resistance fighter during the period of National Socialism (nazism).
+Georg Hornstein (8 December 1900 – 3 September 1942) was a German-Jewish Resistance fighter during the period of National Socialism (nazism).
 His acknowledgement of his Jewish heritage, which he made in 1942 during one of his periods of captivity by the Gestapo, has been frequently proclaimed and used as an example of Jewish resistance to the National Socialist regime.

 Life

 Georg Hornstein was born in Berlin, the son of a shopkeeper and grew up in Düsseldorf, where his family moved in 1902.
 In Düsseldorf his parents operated a shop on the elegant Königsallee.
 Hornstein completed his Abitur and was enrolled briefly at the business school in Cologne, until he enlisted as a volunteer near the end of World War I in January 1918.
-He was first sent to Vienna and then served as an ensign in Krakow until his discharge in November 1918.
+He was first sent to Vienna and then served as an ensign in Kraków until his discharge in November 1918.

 He then continued his studies in Cologne, Paris, London and Buenos Aires and returned to Düsseldorf in 1926.
 After the National Socialists seized power, Hornstein emigrated to Amsterdam and opened a leathergoods business.
 At the outbreak of the Spanish Civil War, he volunteered for the Spanish Army in Barcelona, belonging to the German Thälmann Battalion of the International Brigades.
 During the battle or siege of Madrid he was seriously wounded, nevertheless from September 1937 until April 1938 he served as communications officer in Albacete.